gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 👋 Hi there.
 I'm Khiem.
 Welcome to my website, where I share some intuitive explanations and hands-on tutorials on a range of topics in AI.
 {: style="text-align: justify;"}

 🚀 I am going to kick off this site with a series of tutorials about the topic of Domain Generalization.
 This series provides a systematic survey of outstanding methods in literature and my own implementations to demonstrate these methods.
-This is the first part of the series that gives you a brief understanding of the term Domain Generalization and introduces the first approach to the problem.
+This is the first part of the series that gives you a brief understanding of the term Domain Generalization.
+Let's get started.
 {: style="text-align: justify;"}

 ## 1. Background